Connecticut man found guilty in 36-year-old kidnapping cases

 In 2014, Sharpe resigned from the Jumoke Academy in Hartford after his criminal history came to light.

-On Wednesday, a jury found Sharpe guilty of 8 first-degree kidnapping charges.
+On Wednesday, a jury found Sharpe guilty of eight first-degree kidnapping charges.
 His bond was increased to $2.5 million and he is currently being held in custody.

 Sharpe is expected to be sentenced in January of 2023.